DeLucca990/DeLucca990/README.md

 # Nice to see you here... <img src=load.gif width="30px" height="30px">

-### I'm Pedro and currently I'm a Computer Engineer student at Insper 👨‍💻💻
+### I'm Pedro and currently I'm a Computer Engineering student at Insper 👨‍💻💻

 # &#x1f4c8; GitHub Stats